 - The City of Pensacola shall coordinate with Escambia County and regional planning agencies to ensure adequate planning and response for emergency management in the context of climate change by maximizing the resilience and self-sufficiency of, and provide access to, public structures, schools, hospitals and other shelters and critical facilities. - The City of Pensacola shall develop plans and monitor programs to address the impacts of climate change on households and individuals especially vulnerable to health risks attributable to or exacerbated by rising temperatures, to include low-income families and the elderly. - The City of Pensacola shall continue to communicate and collaboratively plan with other local, regional, state and federal agencies on emergency preparedness and disaster management strategies.
 This includes incorporating climate change impacts into updates of local mitigation plans, water management plans, shelter placement and capacity, review of significant traffic ways and evacuation routes, and cost analysis of post-disaster redevelopment strategies. - The City of Pensacola shall work to encourage dialogue between residents, businesses, insurance companies and other stakeholders, through public education campaigns and workshops to increase understanding regarding the potential impacts of climate change on our coastal communities and evaluate the shared costs of action or inaction in human, ecological and financial terms. - The City of Pensacola shall work with the Florida Division of Emergency Management and other agencies to incorporate sea level rise and increasing storm surge impacts into the remapping of potential hazard areas in coastal zones by 2020.
-Revised hazard area designations should better reflect the risks to communities associated with climate change and allow reevaluation of suitability for development or redevelopment in these areas.

-• The City of Pensacola shall cooperatively develop model codes and policies to encourage post-hazard redevelopment in areas with less vulnerability to storm surge, inundation, flooding, sea level rise and other impacts of climate change, and incentivize locally appropriate mitigation and adaptation strategies.
+Revised hazard area designations should better reflect the risks to communities associated with climate change and allow reevaluation of suitability for development or redevelopment in these areas. - The City of Pensacola shall cooperatively develop model codes and policies to encourage posthazard redevelopment in areas with less vulnerability to storm surge, inundation, flooding, sea level rise and other impacts of climate change, and incentivize locally appropriate mitigation and adaptation strategies.

-Public Utilities
+Local Utilities

 Objective: Ensure the resilience of existing water resources, water, and wastewater infrastructure to the impacts of climate variability and change to protect future water quality and quantity, and minimize the potential for flood damage and water shortages, while improving the energy efficiency of utilities and reducing water-related carbon emissions and climate impacts.
-Policy Recommendations:
+Work with energy provider utilities on mitigation of climate change by transitioning to zero GHG emission energy sources (e.g., renewable energy).